zephyrproject-rtos/zephyr/samples/microkernel/test/test_libs/README.txt

 Description:

-This test verifies kernel access to VxMicro's standard libraries.
+This test verifies kernel access to the standard C libraries.
 It is intended to catch issues in which a library is completely absent or non-functional, and is NOT intended to be a comprehensive test suite of all functionality provided by the libraries.